samanazadi1996/Sam.CleanArchitecture/README.md

 # ASP Dotnet Core Clean Architecture

-An Implementation of Clean Architecture with ASP.NET Core 8 WebApi.
-With this Open-Source BoilerPlate Template, you will get access to the world of Loosely-Coupled and Inverted-Dependency Architecture in ASP.NET Core 8 WebApi with a lot of best practices.
+The objective of this template is to provide a robust and streamlined methodology for enterprise application development.
+By capitalizing on the strengths of Clean Architecture and ASP.NET Core, it ensures a maintainable, scalable, and efficient development process.
+This approach not only simplifies the complexity of enterprise systems but also enhances their performance and longevity.

 # Getting Started with Dotnet cli